This is Berlin!

 Photo: Wikiwand.

-In April 1941, 12 millions incendiaries were ordered for the rest of the year and 36 millions for 1942, but because of magnesium shortages, production just reached ‘only’ 2.2 million in the ninth months of 1941, and 11.8 million in 1942, but these figures were more than enough for a force not yet converted fully to mass incendiary bombing.
+In April 1941, 12 million incendiaries were ordered for the rest of the year and 36 millions for 1942, but because of magnesium shortages, production just reached ‘only’ 2.2 million in the ninth months of 1941, and 11.8 million in 1942, but these figures were more than enough for a force not yet converted fully to mass incendiary bombing.
 This very large numbers of production had enormous requirements on the Britain’s war effort.

 [The bomb load most commonly used for ‘area’ bombing raids in the bomb-bay of an Avro Lancaster of No 57 Squadron RAF at Scampton, Lincolnshire.
 Her deadly cargo consisted of 12 SBCs each loaded with incendiaries, in this case, 236 x 4-lb incendiary sticks.
 In the centre can be seen a 4,000 impact-fused HC bomb (‘Cookie’).]

-[Photo © IWM (CH 18371).]
+Photo © IWM (CH 18371)

 [As war progressed, RAF Bomber Command used several types of containers to drop Incendiary bombs.
 These are Cluster Projectile 500-lb No.14 Mk I falling on Germany.
 Two 500-lb incendiary

 clusters plunge toward their target over Kiel.
-At left, one of the containers has broke and scattered the incendiaries like match sticks.
+At left, one of the containers has broken and scattered the incendiaries like match sticks.
 The other big bomb has not yet broken but will do so momentarily.
 They were Dull red overall, one of the tensioning straps painted bright red and each one contained two fagots of 53 bombs each, a total of one hundred and six 4-lb incendiary bombs.
 Later, Cluster Projectile 500-lb No.17 Mk II tailed bombs and US-made cluster containers were used too.]

 [Photo: LancasterArchive.]

 The other main type of incendiary-bomb dropped by Bomber Command was the 30-lb J-Type IB phosphorous.
-The Germans considered this a ‘morale weapon’ because it was impossible to extinguish with water due to its benzon-gel and was more stronger than 4-lb IB.
+The Germans considered this a ‘morale weapon’ because it was impossible to extinguish with water due to its benzon-gel and was stronger than 4-lb IB.
 Regardless of its short life span of this type of bomb on the war over 400,000 were dropped.

 [The other British main fire-weapon: the 30-lbs.
 J-Type IB phosphorous.]